How to Lead a Remote Team: The Complete Guide

 To effectively lead a remote team sustainably, it is necessary to define a rhythm before choosing activities.
 The right order is there.
 First the reference points.
 Then the formats.

 A simple framework works well when it meets three distinct needs.
 The collective needs alignment.
 Each person needs a space for follow-up and listening.
-The group needs informality.
-If any of these needs is lacking, the team becomes unbalanced.
-Too much collective, and some disengage in silence.
-Too much individual, and cohesion erodes.
-Too much informality without guidance, and the connection exists but the direction disappears.
+The group needs informal moments.
+If any of these needs are missing, the team becomes unbalanced.
+Too much collective, and some drop out in silence.
+Too much individual, and cohesion crumbles.
+Too much informal without guidance, and the connection exists but the direction disappears.

 The Basic Calendar to Establish

-Before any more creative initiatives, establish these reference points in the calendar:
+Before any more creative initiative, set these reference points in the calendar:

 Horizon What Must Exist Why